 Qt, now been taken over by Nokia, is a SDK platform that lies behind the KDE desktop environments which is used for Linux.
 It helps developers to create different applications for almost all OS with the same look but different codes behind.

 This is software being used for some really big applications, such as the Firefox.
 TortoiseHg helps provide a GUI for handling Mercurial repositories.
 This software can also be integrated into many other important developer tools.

-Emacs and the Vi, are general text editors which are highly liked by the experienced programmers and also by hackers.
+Emacs and the Vi, are general text editors which are highly liked by the experienced programmers and also by intruders.
 This software generally uses a keyboard and favors a good typing speed.